javierasping/sentinel/content/posts/virtualizacion-kvm-linux/gestion-maquinas-kvm/snapshots-kvm/snapshots-kvm.en.md

 hero: images/virtualizacion-kvm-linux/gestion-vm/snapshots.png
 ---

-# Snapshots in KVM/libvirt: how to create and manage them

 Snapshots let you capture a VM's state at a specific moment so you can roll back if something goes wrong (updates, risky changes, tests).
 In KVM with libvirt there are two main families:

 - Internal snapshots: the snapshot content is stored inside the qcow2 file itself.
 They usually require the VM to be powered off and only work with qcow2 storage (not raw, LVM, etc.).